yescine/DAViD/README.md

 The total download size is approximately 330GB.
 To download the dataset simply run `download_data.py TARGET_DIRECTORY [--single-sample] [--single-chunk]` which will download and unzip the zips into the target folder.
 You can optionally download a single sample or a single chunk to quickly take a look at the data.

+### Loading the Dataset

+You can visualize samples from the dataset using `visualize_data.py SYNTHHUMAN_DIRECTORY [--start-idx N]`.
+This script shows examples of how to load the image files correctly and display the data.

 ### Dataset License